garret-smith/aeon/README.md

   aeon will use this type information to convert the JSON into the record, and ensure that the record matches the specified types.
 If the JSON type can be converted into the specified type, it will be.
 For example, JSON does not distinguish between integer and float.
-JSON does't have atoms either, but aeon will try to convert JSON strings into atoms, as long as the atom already exists.
+JSON doesn't have atoms either, but aeon will try to convert JSON strings into atoms, as long as the atom already exists.
 Since we've defined the privilege type, the atoms 'login', 'create', 'delete' and 'grant' already exist.
 If the JSON had a string like "update"